jande48/CSC_generation/README.md

 ## Reasoning
 Since this data is hierarchical, my approach is to create a hash array to group data with the same parents, then write a recursive function to push child data only after its parents have been added.

-I chose this method, because even though the initial JSON data may have 10,000+ objects, my assumption is that the number of categories (parent-child relationships), could be much, much less and therefore reduce the recursive calls.

 ## Contact
 **Jacob Anderson**
 - [jacob.anderson10@gmail.com](mailto:jacob.anderson10@gmail.com)